goyalankit/reverse-geo-coding/README.md

 web-interface branch
 --------------------

 It's a very simple sinatra app with a web interface, where one can upload file and execute script.

+Installation:

+    git clone --branch=web-interface git@github.com:ankitunique/reverse-geo-coding.git

 To run the server use:

     ruby application.rb